-The purpose of the graduate program leading to a Master of Science degree in nursing is to provide curriculum guiding the learner with the intention of broadening their theoretical knowledge base in preparation for an advanced practice role in leadership or education and/or to pursue future doctoral study.
+The purpose of the graduate program leading to a Master of Science degree in Nursing is to provide curriculum guiding the learner with the intention of broadening their theoretical knowledge base in preparation for a variety of advanced practice roles and allow for future continuation into a doctoral program.
 The nurse at the master's level develops, tests, and evaluates concepts in nursing critically examining ideas, research and theories in relation to health issues and clinical practice from a nurse leader perspective.